vidya252005/DataCanvas/README.md

 ## Problem Statement

-Analysts and data scientists routinely need to go from a raw file to a usable set of statistics and insights, and the naive version of that tool — parse on request, compute on request, call an LLM on request — breaks down under three real conditions:
+In an organization, analysts and data scientists often have to transform a raw file into a A set of statistics and information that can be used relatively easily, and the naive version of such a tool.
+— Parse on Request — Compute on Request — Call LLM on Request — breaks The conditions were simulated in three real cases:

-1. **CPU-bound work is heavy.** Full EDA (per-column stats, correlation matrix, IQR outlier scan) on a large file is real, synchronous CPU time.
+1. CPU-bound work is heavy.
+Full EDA (per-column stats, correlation The matrix, IQR outlier scan) is a real synchronous CPU time on a large file.
-2. **The AI layer is a third-party dependency you don't control.** It can be slow, rate-limited, or down, and a request-response API design inherits that unreliability directly.
+2. Third party dependency called AI layer, which you have no control over.
+It can Be slow, rate-limited, or down, and a request-response API design Passes on that unreliability.
-3. **Concurrency is the default, not the exception.** Multiple users (or one user with multiple open tabs) will legitimately request the same not-yet-computed resource at the same time.
+A single user) can simultaneously access and modify a file. one user (with several open tabs) will lawfully request the same At the same time, a not-yet-computed resource.

-The goal was a system that stays fast and correct under all three, not just on a single-user local demo.
+The aim was to maintain the system at a consistent speed and correctness under all three, Just on a local, one user demo.

 ---